syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts.md

 ' Create a new instance of WordDocument.
 Using document As New WordDocument()
     document.EnsureMinimal()
-    ' Get the data table
+    ' Get the data table.
     Dim dataTable As DataTable = GetDataTable()
     ' Create and append the chart to the paragraph.
     Dim chart As WChart = document.LastParagraph.AppendChart(446, 270)